TurcoRiccardo/ARC_AGI/README.md

 - based on the reverse order of the pixel in the border
 - based on the central pixel in the border
 - we can select all the pixels in the border

+### first Diagonal Representation
+We can represent the grid as a list of diagonal.
+The diagonals run from the top left vertex to the bottom right vertex, and are listed from the top right vertex to the bottom left vertex.

+### second Diagonal Representation
+We can represent the grid as a list of diagonal.
+The diagonals run from the top right vertex to the bottom left vertex, and are listed from the top left vertex to the bottom right vertex.